zakeria/uGMM/README.md

 </p>

 ## uGMM-NN: Univariate Gaussian Mixture Model Neural Network

-This repository introduces the **Univariate Gaussian Mixture Model Neural Network Model (uGMM-NN)**.
-This experimental feedforward neural network architecture replaces traditional neuron operations with **probabilistic univariate Gaussian mixture nodes**.
-By parameterizing neurons with means, variances, and mixing coefficients, uGMM-NNs capture multimodality and uncertainty that standard MLP neurons cannot represent.
-This mixture-based view allows richer probabilistic reasoning within deep neural networks, making them especially promising as building blocks for next-generation architectures.
+This repository provides the implementation of the **Univariate Gaussian Mixture Model Neural Network (uGMM-NN)**.

-### Model Formulation
+This architecture extends standard feedforward neural networks by replacing their neurons (weighted sum + nonlinearity) with probabilistic univariate Gaussian mixture neurons.

-The uGMM-NN reimagines the fundamental building block of a feedforward neural network.
-Instead of a neuron computing a weighted sum of inputs and applying a fixed non-linear activation, each "neuron" in a uGMM-NN is a **univariate Gaussian Mixture Model (uGMM)**.
+Unlike standard neurons, which compute a weighted sum followed by a fixed activation, uGMM neurons are parameterized by learnable means, variances, and mixture weights.
+This allows each node to model multimodality and propagate uncertainty throughout the network, offering a richer probabilistic representation and opening the door to new architectures that unify deep learning with probabilistic reasoning.

 ### Univariate GMM Nodes